 Single phase AC motors use rotating magnetic field for its starting.
 The way rotating magnetic field produced in a single phase machine is quite different from that of a 3 phase machine.
-In this video lecture we will see how rotating magnetic field is produced in a single phase motor.
+In this article, we will see how rotating magnetic field is produced in a single phase motor.

 Single phase current passing through a coil will produce a fluctuating magnetic field.